visionify/visionai/docs/scenarios/no-phone-usage.md

 ## Training with custom data

 The scenario is provided as part of our GPL-v3 package for VisionAI.
 If you wish to train this with custom datasets, please contact us and we can provide you with the training code.
 You can do custom training with your own datasets for free, as long as it complies with GPLv3 license (you give back the code to the community).
-If you are interested in a custom license, please (contact us)[contact.md].
+If you are interested in a custom license, please [contact us](../company/contact.md).

 ## Contact Us